Clara Peeters: Training

 Peeters' first-known painting, signed and dated 1607, reflects the technical and compositional skill of a trained artist.
 Her style suggests training in Antwerp, an early center of still-life specialization.

-While most artists and apprentices were included in records the local Guild of Saint Luke, no record of Peeters' has been found in Antwerp or centers of art in the Dutch Republic.
+While most artists and apprentices were included in records of the local Guild of Saint Luke, no record of Peeters' has been found in Antwerp or centers of art in the Dutch Republic.
 Scholars speculate that she may have been the daughter of a painter, and thus not required to be included in the apprenticeship records.

 Many scholars believe her work closely resembles that of Osias Beert and suggest she may have been his pupil.
 Beert began his career as a still-life painter when he became a master of the Antwerp guild in 1602.
 However, none of his works are dated, although some of the copper plates were stamped with dates from 1606 to 1609 by their supplier.
 She has also been linked to Antwerp artists Hans van Essen and Jan van der Beeck.
 Jan Bruegel the Elder has also been suggested as a possible teacher.

 Although she was not in its records, at least one painting of Peeters bears the stamp of the Antwerp Guild on its back, indicating she may indeed have been a member, or at least worked on panels made by members of the Antwerp Guild.